-For one year, starting fall 2019, approved participants will receive their telematics device in the mail, along with installation instructions.
-They'll install the device in the vehicle they drive, along with an app on their smartphone – together, they gather data on factors such as distances travelled, speeds and braking, and phone interactions, and provide a score and feedback to drivers based on this data.
+The pilot, which started in January 2020, will run for one year.
+Participants will install a telematics device in the vehicle they drive and download an app on their smartphone – together, they gather data on factors such as distances travelled, speeds and braking, and phone interactions, and provide a score and feedback to drivers based on this data.

-Neither the app nor the device send notifications or require interaction during driving, meaning drivers will not be distracted.
+Neither the app nor the device send notifications or require interaction during driving so that drivers will not be distracted.

-Details of how Techpilot project data and personal information are collected, stored and accessed can be found in the project's
+ICBC will not receive drivers' location data.
+Details of how Techpilot project data and personal information are collected, stored and accessed are outlined in its

 Privacy Impact Assessment.